droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 ### Start and stop services on each Droonga node

-You can run Groonga as an HTTP server with the option `-d`, like:
+You can run Groonga as an HTTP server daemon with the option `-d`, like:

     # groonga -p 10041 -d --protocol http /tmp/databases/db

-On the other hand, you have to run multiple servers for each Droonga node to use your Droonga cluster via HTTP.
+On the other hand, you have to run multiple server daemons for each Droonga node to use your Droonga cluster via HTTP.

-If services are installed by the installation script, they are already been configured as system services managed via the `service` command.
+If you set up your Droonga nodes by installation scripts, daemons are already been configured as system services managed via the `service` command.
 To start them, run commands like following on each Droonga node:

     # service droonga-engine start
     # service droonga-http-server start

-If you installed services manually, see [the manual installation tutorial](../manual-install/#start-services).
+If you set up your Droonga nodes manually, see [the manual installation tutorial](../manual-install/#start-services).

+By these commands, services start to work.
-By the command two nodes construct a cluster and they monitor each other.
+Now two nodes construct a cluster and they monitor each other.
 If one of nodes dies and there is any still alive node, survivor(s) will work as the Droonga cluster.
 Then you can recover the dead node and re-join it to the cluster secretly.

-Let's make sure that the cluster works, by the `system.status` command.
+Let's make sure that the cluster works, by a Droonga command, `system.status`.
 You can see the result via HTTP, like:

 ~~~